Oxford–AstraZeneca COVID-19 vaccine: Economics

 Also in November, the Philippines agreed to buy 2.6 million doses, reportedly worth around million (approximately per dose).
 In December 2020, South Korea signed a contract with AstraZeneca to secure 20 million doses of its vaccine, reportedly equivalent in worth to those signed by Thailand and the Philippines, with the first shipment expected as early as January 2021.
 As of January 2021, the vaccine remains under review by the South Korea Disease Control and Prevention Agency.
 AstraZeneca signed a deal with South Korea's SK Bioscience to manufacture its vaccine products.
 The collaboration calls for the SK affiliate to manufacture AZD1222 for local and global markets.

-On 7 January 2021, the South African government announced that they had secured an initial 1 million doses from the Serum Institute of India, to be followed by another 500,000 doses in February, however the South African government subsequently cancelled the use of the vaccine, selling its supply to other African countries, and switched its vaccination program to use the Janssen COVID-19 vaccine.
+On 7 January 2021, the South African government announced that they had secured an initial 1 million doses from the Serum Institute of India, to be followed by another 500,000 doses in February, however the South African government subsequently cancelled the use of the vaccine, selling its supply to other African countries, and switched its vaccination programme to use the Janssen COVID-19 vaccine.

 On 22 January 2021, AstraZeneca announced that in the event the European Union approved the COVID-19 Vaccine AstraZeneca, initial supplies would be lower than expected due to production issues at Novasep in Belgium.
 Only 31 million of the previously predicted 80 million doses would be delivered to the EU by March 2021.
 In an interview with Italian newspaper La Repubblica, AstraZeneca's CEO Pascal Soriot said the delivery schedule for the doses in the EU was two months behind schedule.
 He mentioned low yield from cell cultures at one large-scale European site.
 Analysis published in The Guardian also identified an apparently low yield from bioreactors in the Belgium plant and noted the difficulties in setting up this form of process, with variable yields often occurring.
 As a result, the EU imposed export controls on vaccine doses; controversy erupted as to whether doses were being diverted to the UK and whether deliveries to Northern Ireland would be disrupted.

 On 24 February 2021, a shipment of the vaccine to Accra, Ghana, via COVAX made it the first country in Africa to receive vaccines via the initiative.

 In early 2021, the Bureau for Investigative Journalism found that South Africa had paid double the rate for the European Commission, while Uganda paid triple.

-According to the Higher Education Statistics Agency data, Oxford received a US$176 million windfall on vaccine in the 2021-22 academic year.
+According to the Higher Education Statistics Agency data, Oxford received a US$176 million windfall on vaccine in the 2021–22 academic year.